veertuinc/anka-docs/content/en/docs/Anka Build Cloud/Logs/macLogs.md

 ## OVERVIEW

 Anka logs are available via the controller dashboard and several directories in correspondence with 'Anka' and it's microservices (controller, registry and agent).
-Generally log files are created for each vm upon vm start.
+Generally, log files are created for each vm upon vm start.
 Anka controller is responsible for cleaning unused vms logs.

 ### Anka Controller